nasa/fprime/Svc/ComStub/docs/sdd.md

 ### 4.1.
 Ports

-`ComQueue` has the following ports.
+`ComStub` has the following ports.
 The first three ports are required for the interface, the second three are optional if the communication implementation attaches to an F´ driver for the device interface. i.e. a communication component may directly interact with device hardware, or it may pass through send and receive buffers to a UART for actual transmission.